sawanp813/sawanp813.github.io/resume.md

 ***GPA 3.88:*** Magna Cum Laude; A - Machine Learning, A - Introduction to Data Science, A- - Discrete Math, A - Algorithms, A - Data Structures

-## University Leadership & Involvement
+## Leadership

 `2020-22`
-__President, Hindu Students Council__ Organized several cultural events on-campus for as many as 2,500 attendees at once.
+__President, Hindu Students Council @ BU__ Organized several cultural events on-campus for as many as 2,500 attendees at once.
 Raised a total revenue of $51,000 in '21-'22.
 Organized several charitable efforts serving the Boston community in association with Engineers Without Borders and Overseas Volunteers for a Better India.

 `2018-20`
-__Writer & Editor, The Nerve Journal__ Wrote a published article describing the effects of solitary confinement on the cognitive abilities of inmates.
+__Writer & Editor, The Nerve Journal @ BU__ Wrote a published article describing the effects of solitary confinement on the cognitive abilities of inmates.
 Edited several other published articles.

 `2018-20`
-__Member - Mind & Brain Society__ Taught basic neuroscience concepts to underpriviledged youth at the Roxbury Community Center to foster a better understanding of the human brain and to expose the subject to the children for future inspiration.
+__Member - Mind & Brain Society @ BU__ Taught basic neuroscience concepts to underpriviledged youth at the Roxbury Community Center to foster a better understanding of the human brain and to expose the subject to the children for future inspiration.

 ## Projects